SJTU-IPADS/SQLSolver-artifacts/README.md

 cd ARI-Supplementary-Material
 ```

 Run the `all-in-one.sh` and the reproduced results will be recorded in `./results/reproduction.txt`.
+Note that before running this script, please first run the `all-in-one.sh` of this repository.

 ```shell
 ./all-in-one.sh